jloOop/Boundary-Spin-Momentum-Filtering-Data/data/3DGifs_Simulations/README.md

 # 3D GIF simulations — Gaussian spinor-ABC waveguide

-This folder collects representative animation bundles for the Gaussian spinor absorbing-boundary-condition simulations used in the paper.
+This folder collects representative animation bundles for the Gaussian spin-coupled absorbing-boundary-condition simulations used in the paper.

 The simulations evolve a two-component Pauli/Schrödinger wave packet in a finite harmonic waveguide.
 The side walls and the lower face are Dirichlet boundaries; the detecting roof uses the spin-coupled absorbing boundary condition